 If you’re looking for an off-the-beaten-path landmark in Bulgaria, Buzludzha Monument is it!
 Originally built in the 1970s by architect Georgi Stoilov, Buzludzha was used by the Communist Party as a remote meeting point between 1981 and 1990.
 Since then, it has been abandoned and fallen into disrepair, but that does not diminish its fascinating structure and history!

-Visiting Buzludzha Monument can be a bit of a challenge as it is located a couple of hours outside of Veliko Tarnovo on a remote peak in the Balkan Mountains.
+Visiting Buzludzha Monument can be a bit challenging as it is located a couple of hours outside of Veliko Tarnovo on a remote peak in the Balkan Mountains.
 You really need to either have your own vehicle or take a tour.
-You’ll know you’ve found it when you suddenly see a saucer-shaped, UFO-like structure rising from the mountain tops.
+You’ll know you’ve found it when you suddenly see a saucer-shaped, UFO-like structure rising from the mountaintops.
 This is Buzludzha.

 Upon arrival at Buzludzha, stare in awe at the fascinating architecture, appreciate its gorgeous natural surroundings, and learn more about the communist past of the region.
 If you like to live on the edge, you can try to shimmy through a hole in the side of the building to explore the stunning interior.